 Coat & Colors

 Because both parent breeds are known for thick manes of fur, expect a kitty with a dense coat.
 They will likely be medium to long-haired, with multi-layered coats of thick fur.
 Despite a rugged shaggy appearance, these cats will have luxuriously soft, silky fur.
 Both parent breeds are known for luxurious coats, so a mixed breed is guaranteed to have a glossy sheen and smooth texture.
 Ideally, owners would want this mixed breed to have the long shaggy soft double coat of a Maine Coon, with the deep bluish-gray coloring of an Archangel Blue.
-Though that coloring is the ideal coat color, in this mixed breed, it can encompass a wide range.
+Though that coloring is the ideal coat color, it can encompass a wide range in this mixed breed.